Emerging Producers Development Programme

 - ‘Match-making’ with relevant Arts Industry professionals attending the Fringe.

 - Bespoke advice and help navigating the Fringe programme to find artists of interest.

 - Access to Fringe Central and all the services and resources within.

-- Access to the Fringe Central Events Programme, which in 2018 will host over 120 professional development workshops, discussions and networking events.
+- Access to the Fringe Central Events Programme, an extensive programme of professional development workshops, discussions and networking events.